UppaJung/peer-review/README.md

 We chase acceptances to accumulate prestige, and tally others' acceptances to gauge their success, but these pursuits are tangential to scientific progress and often deleterious to it.
 When we serve on peer review committees that produce accepts and rejects, ours is the outsourced labor that allows institutions to score candidates for jobs or promotions without understanding their work.
 Tallying acceptances provides a veneer of objectivity, but aggregating systemically-biased outcomes only disguises our subjectivity.

-We advance science when we identify problems authors may have overlooked in their work, when we provide constructive feedback that them improve that work, and when we help others understand and evaluate the credibility of that work.
-Producing accepts and rejects serve a tangential purpose.

 Journals and conferences that brand themselves as “highly-selective” do so by increasing the ratio of rejects to accepts.
 Institutions screening job candidates by their acceptances, effectively outsourcing the job of reading and understanding candidates' contributions to peer review committees.
 Some purport this makes hiring more objective, but aggregating systemically biased outcomes does not produce objectivity, only deniability .

-Informative review isolates the act of evaluating the credibility or research work and improve that work from  it from  ---it does not.
-Informative review protects integrity and provides expert feedback.
-Competitive review allows us to rank each other and supports the stratification system by which our industry evaluates scientists.

 Many of us will still be obligated to seek the acceptance of a *competitive* review, as career advancement often requires us to accumulate acceptances from exclusive publications and present at exclusive conferences[^reviewers-are-biased-sample].
 However, we can still benefit from informative review.